metapolator/metapolator/design-spaces.md

 Plenty of instances can be pulled from this alone.
 The slider length (200px) is divided down equally for the number of master in the sequence (here: 4).
 The master sequence name is shown top-left, with the numerical value, representing the slider position after it; it goes from 0 to 100; click to edit.

 #### metapolation math
-For each master sequence, at most two masters are contributing to the metapolation—the pair that the cursor is in-between—the coefficients of all other masters in the sequence are zero.
+For each master sequence, at most two masters are contributing to the metapolation: the pair that the cursor is between.
+The coefficients of all other masters in the sequence are zero.
 This is called the **pair mix**.
-If the cursor is _exactly_ on one master, it is the sole contributor and the rest is zero (add a dummy zero to make a pair).
+If the cursor is _exactly_ on one master, it is the sole contributor and the rest is zero (_really_ need a pair?
+Add a dummy zero).

 _example_: for the sequence slider above, Metapolation = 56% Light + 44% Regular